1906 Campeonato Carioca

+Brazilian football team Fluminense that won its first Campeonato Carioca in 1906.

-The 1906 Campeonato Carioca, the first edition of that championship, kicked off on May 3, 1906, and ended on October 28, 1906.
+The 1906 Campeonato Carioca, the first edition of that championship, kicked off on 3 May 1906, and ended on 28 October 1906.
 It was organized by LMF (Liga Metropolitana de Football, or Metropolitan Football League).
 Six teams participated.
 Fluminense won the title for the 1st time.
 No teams were relegated.